 Cancer: Men battling advanced gum disease are at greater risk of kidney cancer, pancreatic cancer and blood cancers.

 Tobacco: Smokers are three to six times more vulnerable to advanced gum disease, and if you have gum disease, smoking can make it worse faster than it would if you didn’t smoke!

 What You Can Do

-Keep your teeth and gums healthy by brushing twice a day with fluoride toothpaste to remove bacterial plaque.
+Keep your teeth and gums healthy by ensuring that you have a proper home-care routine in place — which includes brushing twice a day with fluoride toothpaste to remove bacterial plaque.
 Don’t skip flossing if you want to prevent gum disease!
 Floss every day to get rid of the plaque trapped between teeth with a flossing tool you enjoy using.
 Many of our patients love using a dentist-recommended water flosser.